 While these findings demonstrate the effectiveness of youth tobacco prevention strategies, continued diligence is needed and we remain committed to furthering youth tobacco prevention (YTP).
 Preventing the use of tobacco products by minors is a core component of RAI’s sustainability strategy.

 Our goal for Youth Tobacco Prevention is to lead corporate, educational and legislative initiatives that accelerate the decline in youth tobacco use.
 We measure our success through various mechanisms, including:

-RAI and its operating companies are proud of the programs they’ve developed, and the efforts they’ve made, to accelerate the decline in youth tobacco use.
+RAI and its subsidiaries are proud of the youth tobacco prevention programs they’ve developed, and the efforts they’ve made to accelerate the decline in youth tobacco use.
 Our commitment is to keep Youth Tobacco Prevention at the forefront of our efforts as we pursue our vision of transforming the tobacco industry.
-It’s the right thing to do for our society and it’s the right thing for our businesses.
+It is the right thing to do for our society and it is the right thing for our businesses.